PRodriguez19/MMG3320-5320/docs/ch05/10_trimming.md

     /gpfs1/cl/mmg3320/course_materials/trimmomatic_exercise
     ```

     **Part B:** Modify the `trim.sh` script using either Jupyter Notebook or Nano to run `trimmomatic` on the provided FASTQ sample.
-Ensure that you include the arguments listed below, using the **exact syntax** required by `trimmomatic`.otebook or Nano to run `trimmomatic` on the FASTQ sample provided.
-Use the following parameters:
+Ensure that you include the arguments listed below, using the **exact syntax** required by `trimmomatic`.

     | argument to add    | meaning |
     |:------------------ | :------------------------------------------------ |